davidleston/uniqueProperty/README.md

 # Details

-`unique-property-path` may contain any path that is supported by (lodash's toPath function)[https://lodash.com/docs#toPath].
+`unique-property-path` may contain any path that is supported by [lodash's toPath function](https://lodash.com/docs#toPath).

 `unique-property-collection` may be an array or an object.
 If `unique-property-collection` is an object the object's values are used as the collection.
 Adding or removing properties to an object is tracked just as adding and removing elements from an array is tracked.

 If `unique-property-object`, `unique-property-collection`, or `unique-property-path` are null or undefined the validator will not mark the field valid.

 Validation will occur when:
-* whenever the value bound using `ng-model` is attempted to be updated, see (`ng-model-options`)[https://docs.angularjs.org/api/ng/directive/ngModelOptions]
+* whenever the value bound using `ng-model` is attempted to be updated, see [`ng-model-options`](https://docs.angularjs.org/api/ng/directive/ngModelOptions)
 * the value of the specified property on any element in the array changes
 * elements are added or removed from the array assigned to `unique-property-collection`
 * The value of `unique-property-object`, `unique-property-collection`, or `unique-property-path` changes